UtkuOzyurt010/LLMChatVite/README.md

   npm run dev

-The Python backend API uses FastAPI and [LLMLingua](https://github.com/microsoft/LLMLingua) to compress prompts for large language models.
+The Python backend API uses FastAPI and [LLMLingua](https://github.com/microsoft/LLMLingua) to compress prompts for large language models using a small locally hosted LLM (gpt2)

+The Compression Button only works with the backend running.

 currently the only endpoint exposed is '/compress'